Sexual Misconduct and Complaint Resolution Policy

 - Notify the reporting party of the right to be accompanied to any meeting by an advisor of choice;

-- Assess whether the reported conduct appears to be part of a pattern of conduct by the Respondent;
+- Assess whether the reported conduct appears to be part of a pattern of conduct by the Responding Party;

-- Determine the respective ages of the reporting party and Respondent, and if one is a minor, make the appropriate notifications under California’s child abuse and neglect reporting requirements; and
+- Determine the respective ages of the Reporting party and Responding Party, and if one is a minor, make the appropriate notifications under California’s child abuse and neglect reporting requirements; and

 - If the conduct is potentially criminal in nature, enter non-identifying information about the report into the College’s daily crime log.